 B. If the employee receiving the relocation payment terminates or causes termination of his or her employment with the state within one (1) year of the date of employment, the state will be entitled to reimbursement for the moving costs which have been paid and may withhold such sum as necessary from any amounts due the employee.
 Termination as a result of layoff or disability separation will not require the employee to repay the relocation compensation.

+42.24 Labor and Industries – Risk Class 7201

+A. Full-time employees who are assigned to Labor and Industries Risk Class 7201 on June 30, 2015 will receive a payment of two hundred and fifty dollars ($250.00).
+This payment will be treated as wages and will be paid in the employees’ July 26, 2015 paycheck.

+B. Full-time employees who are assigned to Labor and Industries Risk Class 7201 on June 30, 2016 will receive a payment of two hundred and fifty dollars ($250.00).
+This payment will be treated as wages and will be paid in the employees’ July 26, 2016 paycheck.

-42.21 Salary Overpayment Recovery
+42.25 Salary Overpayment Recovery

 A. When an agency has determined that an employee has been overpaid wages, the agency will provide written notice to the employee which will include the following items: